sFractal-Podii/open-c2-producer/README.md

 # OpencC2Test

-OpenC2 is a standardized language for controlling cyber defense technologies.
-It allows different systems and components to communicate and coordinate with each other, regardless of the specific products or technologies they use.
-This enables automated and efficient management of cyber defenses.
+Openc2Test is a dashboard for testing connection between a publisher(Openc2Test) and subscriber(TwinklyMaha) over a broker.
+In this case, openc2test publishes a topic subscribed to by TwinklyMaha.
+This dashboard provides a convinient way for choosing a desired broker and the command you wish to test with.

 ## Setup Guide

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
+  * Create a file `.env` in the project root and add the following environment variables;
+    * export CLIENT_ID=:add your client_id
+    * export MQTT_HOST=test.mosquitto.org
+    * export MQTT_PORT=1883
+    * export USER_NAME=plug
+    * export PASSWORD=fest
   * Source the environment variables by running `source .env`.
 This contains environment specific settings and keys.
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 ## How to use the project

+We are currently only testing one device [TwinklyMaha](https://github.com/sFractal-Podii/TwinklyMaHa).
+Make sure to have it set up and running to begin the test.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
-Follow the following steps to run your project.
+Follow the following steps to run this project.

 1. Select the type of device you wish to test eg. TwinklyMaha.